 It's a fact !

-In its heyday it was a haunt of Noel Coward, Edward and Mrs Simpson, Winston Churchill and of course Agatha Christie who was inspired to write Ten Little Niggers and latterly the Hercule Poirot mystery, Evil Under the Sun here.
+In its heyday it was a haunt of Noel Coward, Edward and Mrs Simpson, Winston Churchill, Agatha Christie and latterly the Hercule Poirot mystery, Evil Under the Sun.
 Now it is better knows as a magnet for 'Wild Swimmers' and annually there is a charity swim around the island.